 First we look at how your child moves.
-Then we help your child change their stroke or stride or swing to compensate for the different way their body moves.
+Then we help your child change their stroke or stride or swing to adjust for the way their body moves.
 A rehab plan may help your child strengthen some muscles or get better at certain skills.

-After watching video of your child in motion, a physical therapist can teach your child changes that may help them heal from or prevent injuries during their sport.
+After watching video of your child in motion, a PT can teach your child changes that may help them heal from or prevent injuries during their sport.

 Before your child goes back to sports after an injury, we check their strength, balance and movement and how long they can be active (endurance).

-If a child with a disability wants to try sports for the first time, we assess them and develop an exercise program to help prepare them to participate in a sport.
+If your child with a disability wants to try sports for the first time, we assess them and develop an exercise program to help prepare them.
 Then we connect them with community programs.
 These include Special Olympics, Seattle Adaptive Sports, Little Bit Therapeutic Riding Center and Outdoors for All.

-To ease your child’s pain symptoms and help them heal, we may use ultrasound, gentle electric stimulation or transcutaneous electrical nerve stimulation (TENS).
+To ease your child’s pain and help them heal, we may use ultrasound, neuromuscular electric stimulation (NMES) or transcutaneous electrical nerve stimulation (TENS).

 We make sure equipment fits and your child knows how to use it the right way.
 Examples are braces or adaptive equipment, like a wheelchair for basketball.

-If you would like a referral to the Adaptive Sports Physical Therapy Program, talk to your primary care provider.
+- If you would like a referral to Adaptive Sports Physical Therapy, talk to your primary care provider.

 4800 Sand Point Way NE